 - Preheat the oven to 350 degrees.
-Grease a 9 x 13 pan with some melted coconut butter and use a pastry brush to brush the bottom and all the sides with it.
+Grease a 9 x 13 pan with some melted coconut oil and use a silicone basting brush to brush the bottom and all the sides with it.

-- In bowl 1, mix all the ingredients required for the filling---the maple syrup, 1 tbs cinnamon, and 1tsp unsweetened cocoa powder together.
+- In bowl 1, mix all the ingredients required for the filling: maple syrup, 1 Tbs cinnamon, and 1 tsp unsweetened cocoa powder together.
 Mix with a fork until the cinnamon and cocoa powder aren't dry anymore.
-Set the bowl for the filling aside.
+Set the filling aside.

-- In bowl 2, mix the 2 cups almond flour and 1 tbs cinnamon together for the crumble.
-Then add the 2 tbs melted coconut butter and the ¼ cup maple syrup and mix until the mixture turns into a "crumble"-looking mixture and there are no visibly dry parts.
-Set the crumb topping bowl aside.
+- In bowl 2, mix 2 cups almond flour and 1 Tbs cinnamon together for the crumble.
+Then add 2 Tbs melted coconut oil and ¼ cup maple syrup.
+Mix until the mixture turns into a "crumble"-looking mixture and there are no visibly dry parts.
+Set the bowl aside.

-- For the next part of the recipe, I used a KitchenAid stand mixer.
-I think a hand-held electric mixer would work too, but a stand mixer was easier for me.
-Next, add 3 tbs of melted coconut butter and ½ cup honey to bowl 4 and mix on med-high until it thickens.
+- In bowl 4, add 3 tbs of melted coconut oil and ½ cup honey to bowl 4 and mix on med-high with a hand-held electric mixer until it thickens.
 Add the eggs and vanilla and beat until everything is well-mixed.

 - Add the dry ingredients from bowl 3 to bowl 4 and mix on medium speed until combined.
 Add the mashed bananas and coconut milk and mix again until combined.
 Pour ½ of the batter into the 9x13 in pan.
 You'll have to use a spatula to make it thin out to form a thin layer.
 Don't worry if the dough rips and seem like it can't be stretched anymore.
 Just do your best to make it spread all across the pan.